anonymuse/talks/docker/2015-09-16-intro_to_docker.md

 ff02::2 ip6-allrouters
 ```

 ^ We can see that our containers hostname is the container ID.

-Let us have a
-look at the /etc/hosts file too.
-Docker has also added a host entry for our
-container with its IP address.
+^ Let's have a look at the /etc/hosts file too.
+Docker has also added a host entry for our container with its IP address.

-^ Let's take a look at the hostname and /etc/hosts file.

 ---